AmmarSAA/ShopSmart/client/README.md

 2. Navigate to the project directory: `cd shopsmart`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`
-5. Open your browser and visit: `http://localhost:5173/`
+5. Open your browser and visit: `http://localhost:PORT`, where `PORT` is the port number specified in your environment.

 ## Usage